bud11/Engine/README.md

 - <b>Release builds</b> come with shader precompilation, zstd asset compression, and can safely target NativeAOT when published

 ## Todos/considerations:
-- Shader system rework (current glsl generation is slightly ugly and restrictive, and I'd like to offer the option to use any shader language)
 - Some mild rendering backend abstraction reworking to make it feel more robust, extensible and less vulkan-centric
 - Finishing compute shaders properly, and in tandem, solidifying asynchronous gpu work and gpu -> cpu communication
 - Likely some form of rendering pipeline rework, such that materials are moreso compiled/cached rather than assembled fresh